icyflame/bar-horizontal/readme.md

 If supplied, the printed bar graph will look good on a terminal of the supplied width's length.

+## Testing
+This module uses the [mocha](https://mochajs.org/) test framework.
+The test suite can be run by invoking `npm test` from the root directory.

 ## License

 MIT © [Siddharth Kannan](http://icyflame.github.io)